exasol/python-toolbox/doc/changes/unreleased.md

 ## 🐞 Fixed

 * Fixed the issue with publishing new documentation after releasing a new version
+* Fixed the issue where master/main was not part of the multiversion documentation

 ## ✨ Added

 * #149: Added nox task to lint imports